tntmeijs/megamock/README.md

 suits your project's needs. 😊

 To run MegaMock, simply fire up a terminal instance and navigate to the project's root directory.
-Once in the root directory, run `docker compose up -d` to start MegaMock and its accompanying MongoDB instance.
-By default, MegaMock will be exposed on port `8080` using `/megamock` as its context path.
-This means that you will be able to interact with the application by navigating to `<container url>:8080/megamock`.
+Once in the root directory, run `docker compose up -d --build` to start MegaMock and its accompanying MongoDB instance.
+By default, MegaMock will be exposed on port `19980`.
+This means that you will be able to interact with the application by navigating to `<container url>:19980/megamock`.

 Happy mocking! 🤡